DHTMLX/docs-diagram/docs/shapes/configuration_properties.md

 Each shape object can include the following properties:

-- `type` - (required) the type of the shape (by default: "rectangle" in the default mode, "card" in the org chart mode, "topic" in the mindmap mode)
+- `type` - (required) the type of the shape (by default: "rectangle" in the default mode, "card" in the org chart mode, "topic" in the "mindmap" mode, "task" in the "pert" mode)
 - `id` - (optional) the unique id of a shape
 - `x` - (optional) the x coordinate of the shape position.
 The property is **required** in the default mode of Diagram
 - `y` - (optional) the y coordinate of the shape position.
 The property is **required** in the default mode of Diagram